Current stable version: 0.5.103 development: N/A Last updated: 2007-08-19

 • Extendable via plugin system, several VFS modules available in the distribution

-• Portable, no installation required, usable right after package extraction
+• Portable, no installation required, usable right after the extraction

 • Designed for GNOME and XFCE desktop environments while preserving complete independency (libraries are loaded dynamically when available)